elyticscode/docker-zk-exhibitor/README.md

 ### Usage
 The container expects the following environment variables to be passed in:

-* `HOSTNAME` - addressable hostname for this node (Exhibitor will forward users of the UI to this address)
 * `S3_BUCKET` - (optional) bucket used by Exhibitor for backups and coordination
 * `S3_PREFIX` - (optional) key prefix within `S3_BUCKET` to use for this cluster
 * `AWS_ACCESS_KEY_ID` - (optional) AWS access key ID with read/write permissions on `S3_BUCKET`